DeepMotion/Animate-3D-REST-API/README.md

 Header(s) cookie:dmsess=<cookie-value-returned-from-authentication-api>
 ```
 ```
-Request Clients can request current status of previously submittedprocessing requests (API3).
+Request Clients can request current status of previously submitted processing requests (API3).
 ```
 ```
-Use comma (‘,’) to separate multiple request ids ifretrieving status for more than 1 request.
+Use comma (‘,’) to separate multiple request ids if retrieving status for more than 1 request.
 ```
 ```